 Successive Australian Governments have maintained a stringent, but not a zero risk, approach to the management of biosecurity risks.
-This approach is expressed in terms of the ALOP for Australia, which reflects community expectations through government policy and is currently described as providing a high level of protection aimed at reducing risk to a very low level, but not to zero.
+This approach is expressed in terms of the ALOP for Australia, which is defined in the Biosecurity Act 2015 as providing a high level of protection aimed at reducing risk to a very low level, but not to zero.